M3wP/KarateDance/readme.md

 ## Compiling

+The tool apps are written using Delphi FMX.
+You should find all you need in the _src_ folder (except for the libSIDPlay and libReSID libraries, see below).
+The apps can be compiled with the latest Community Edition of Delphi 10.3.

 A variety of systems should be supported including MacOS, Win32/Win64 and Linux (assuming compiler feature availability).
 Android and iOS are currently unsupported due to feature utilisation.